Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios: Introduction

 \subsubsection{Software-Defined Radio (SDR)}

 SDR has recently gained attention in the sensing and communication community due to its unique ability to unify two fundamental technologies, i.e., software and digital radio~\cite{tuttlebee_2002}.
-Khan et al.~\cite{khan2022non} shows SDR as a radio communication system enabling the modeling and control of complex RF sensing tasks using a localizing environment to tune the waveforms.
+The work in~\cite{khan2022non} shows SDR as a radio communication system enabling the modeling and control of complex RF sensing tasks using a localizing environment to tune the waveforms.
 There are currently limited research outcomes documented in the literature on using SDR to monitor and identify human activities and/or pose changes.